Pro/exchange-catchall/README.md

 ## Updating the Transport Agent

-If you want to update the Exchange DKIM Transport Agent simply redownload the .zip file and follow the steps in the installation section.
+If you want to update the Exchange DKIM Transport Agent simply re-download the .zip file and follow the steps in the installation section.

 ## Uninstalling the Transport Agent